 Protect yourself from fraud

-Unfortunately, we have been made aware of a number of scams taking advantage of people’s current concerns.
-Friends Against Scams has some helpful advice
+Unfortunately, we are aware of a number of scams taking advantage of the current circumstances.
+Friends Against Scams has some helpful advice.